Zebra Facts for Kids

-Zebras are social herbivorous mammals known for their striking black and white stripes, native to Africa.
+Zebras are social, herbivorous mammals known for their distinctive black and white striped coats and live in herds in Africa's savannahs and grasslands.

 Conservation Status